What are proteins?

-Proteins increase the rate of biochemical reactions in your body.
-They combine with substrates, inside cells, that break down or create the structures of your metabolism.
+Protein builds muscle and increases the rate of biochemical reactions in your body.
+They combine with substrates inside cells that break down or create the structures of your metabolism.

 The enzymes play a significant role in digesting food.
 Some enzymes also need vitamins and minerals to perform specific actions.
 They are responsible for several body functions, including digestion, energy production, muscle contraction, and blood clotting.
 If these enzymes do not work, your body quickly breaks down.